Haletran/Obsidian-documents/Cours/L2/TANDEM/📢 Oral Presentation .md

 I believe that everyone here knows already what artificial intelligence means because it's one of the most hyped technology of our century, and it represents 19% of companies pioneering.
-But in case you don't know, it's just computers doing things that us human can do but significantly faster.
+But in case you don't know, it's just computers doing things that us as human can do but significantly faster.
 They can mimic, perform and improve.

 Now that we've a definition in mind, you probably thinking " Well I already know what that meant, I've seen movies."
 Yes,